New race day tickets released for Australian GP - Speedcafe

 Tuesday 31st January, 2023 - 10:24am

-A fresh allocation of race day tickets for this year’s Formula 1 Australian GP is set to go on sale tomorrow.
+A fresh allocation of race day tickets for this year’s Formula 1 Australian GP is set to go on sale next week.

-Organisers have announced that a limited release of tickets will be made available on Wednesday after General Admission sold out within hours of going on sale.
+Organisers have announced that a limited release of tickets will be made available after General Admission sold out within hours of going on sale.

-A limited number of GA and grandstand tickets will be available from 10:00 AEDT tomorrow.
+A limited number of GA and grandstand tickets will be available from 10:00 AEDT on February 8.

 “We set a new attendance record as we returned to Albert Park in 2022 with more than 410,000 at the event across the four days and we’re delighted to see such high interest in our event once again,” said Andrew Westacott, the outgoing CEO of the Australian Grand Prix Corporation.